RIAPS/riaps-integration/README.md

 ## RIAPS Host Setup Instructions

 The RIAPS host environment is based on a VirtualBox setup using Ubuntu 16.04.
-Setting up the RIAPS host development environment (Linux VM) can be found in [riaps-x86runtime](riaps-x86runtime/README.md).
+Setting up the RIAPS host development environment (Linux VM) can be found in [Host Environment Setup Page](riaps-x86runtime/README.md).

 ## RIAPS Node Setup Instructions